Chen-77/APIComparison_NIMSO/README.md

 # APIComparison_NIMSO
-### Code and data of API Comparison Based on the Non-functional Information Mined from Stack Overflow
+### Code and data of API Comparison Based on the Non-functional Information Mined from Stack Overflow.
 An example:
 ```
 python run_classifier.py \